 The past couple of years have been difficult.
 I think it started when my mom became really ill, to put this into context it was right after my dad himself was released from the hospital for open heart surgery.
 She was at the hospital for almost four weeks until they discharged her, sent her home with a caregiver, told her to stay in bed for a while (and change her entire lifestyle.)
 For a while I enjoyed my solitude while dealing with my own emotions surrounding my family.
 I worked on bettering myself as an individual or so I thought, my physical health rapidly improved, but mentally I did not.
 I held onto a lot of resentments I had surrounding various relationships, friendships, and people who did not show me kindness during those harder times in my life.

-Fast forward to 2016, I was in a very beautiful but serious relationship, with a man I still love very much.
+Fast forward to 2016, I was in a very beautiful but serious relationship, with a man I cared about very much.
 We decided to move in together.
-It was one of the happiest decisions I ever made.
+It was a happy decisions.
 And it came crumbling apart last year.
-I hurt the person that mattered the most to me.
-One who loved me with patience and kindness.
-In the months since I can openly admit, I felt ashamed and broken.
+I hurt a person that mattered to me with my own flaw but only because I wasn't ready to love another when I hadn't worked on fully loving myself.

 After the fact I had many people voice their opinions.
 And I found myself taking refuge from friendships over harmful words and actions.
 I had to choose to love myself even when I didn’t like myself very much.
 And damn it’s painful to see yourself honestly.

 Going into 2018, I thought everything would be better.
 But at first it was very bittersweet.
 The past few month had been turbulent and I was slowly putting my life together again.
 A lot of days it doesn’t feel right.
-I was obsessed with everything being perfect instead of loving my partner and all of the perfect he was.
+I was obsessed with everything being perfect instead of loving myself.
 But in that I learned that I want to accept what people offer, if it’s good, I want to sip on their koolaid.
 Take their love and give it back x100.
 I want to trust people with my heart, even if it will get broken.
 It opened my eyes people!
 2018 isn’t about being perfect for me, it’s about being human and healthy and genuine.
 Mental health is my priority this year and being as gentle and loving as possible.
 Soaking up the happy, sweet, bits and pieces of life.

 This being said I have found that many things I believe strongly in, are even more predominant than usual.
 I believe in love, hard work, independence, apologies, and remaining humble.
 I believe in karma for the moments when you do those things right.